(Continued from Part 1)

 Enough credible witnesses have seen something serpentine of incredible size in and around Loch Ness to make us take the mystery seriously.
-New, giant and unknown sub-species of eel aside, there is a fantastic creature being reported.
-We have already explored the idea that the witnesses were mistaken, so that leaves us with the possibility that Nessie is in fact, real.
+New, gigantic and unknown sub-species of eel aside, there is a fantastic creature being reported.
+We have already explored the idea that witnesses are mistaken, so that leaves us with the possibility that Nessie is in fact, real.

 But if she is “real”, what is Nessie?

 I can’t say for sure but we might consider 4 alternative hypotheses to the eel (Warning: 3 of these are going to sound a little far out!):

 1. Nessie is a cryptid or species of dinosaur that somehow survived extinction.